ppy/osu-wiki/wiki/Mascots/en.md

 ![Aiko](img/Aiko.png "Aiko")

 Designed by [JMC](https://osu.ppy.sh/users/774010), Aiko was one of the participants in the osu!taiko mascot design contest.
-She is an energetic girl with a passion for osu!taiko, even if she isn't the best at it!
+She is an energetic girl with a passion for osu!taiko, even if she is not the best at it!
 Sporting a pair of stylish "Tabi" shoes and a retinue of pippidon accessories, the mascot of yore lives on in this spunky girl.
-She's fairly short at only 154cm, and was born on 1999-04-06.
+She has fairly short at only 154 centimetres, and was born on 1999-04-06.

 ### Alisa

 ![Alisa](img/Alisa.png "Alisa")

 Designed by [\[ Glitch \]](https://osu.ppy.sh/users/3781400), Alisa was one of the participants in the osu!taiko mascot design contest.
 She has been playing osu!taiko ever since her early childhood.
-Fond of playing songs for others, she is very musically oriented, and when she's not sleeping or eating, she's playing osu!taiko, or playing retro video games for kicks!
+Fond of playing songs for others, she is very musically oriented, and when she is not sleeping or eating, she is playing osu!taiko, or playing retro video games for kicks!

 ### Chirou